-Listed below are all the workshops on offer.
-If you would like to run one in your branch or on your own, please see the Guidance Document, which gives full details of how to organise a workshop.
+If you would like to run one in your branch or on your own, please see the Guidance section below, which gives details of how to organise a workshop.

 If there are other topics you would like to see included, please contact the Training Co-ordinator trainingsrporguk.

 We’ll be looking at the character of all the main dances in the suite – Allemande, Courante, Sarabande, Gigue, Gavotte, Minuet, Chaconne & Pasacaille.
 Not only will we play a little of each of these, we will learn the basic steps of some of them and watch on video a couple of super-star dancers.
 All music is provided – just bring a treble recorder and some soft-soled shoes.
 If you think you can’t dance, just get involved in some rhythmic walking!

 Tutor: Evelyn Nallen